MarkDing/IoT-Developer-Boot-Camp-Wiki/common/Mesh-Network-Introduction.md

 ### 1.1.3.
 Tree
 A tree topology can be viewed as a collection of star networks arranged in a hierarchy.
 Unlike the star topology that each node is directly connected to the central hub, a tree topology has a parent-child hierarchy to how the nodes are connected.
-The advantage of the tree network is that you can expand the network easily, and each branch of the network can be individually work.
+The advantage of the tree network is that you can expand the network easily, and each branch of the network can individually work.

-Similar as the star topology, the whole network depends on the health the central hub, if the central hub goes down, the entire network cannot work.
-In the tree network, each branch of the tree network also depends on the health of the central device of the tree branch.
+Similar to the star topology, the whole network depends on the health the central hub, if the central hub goes down, the entire network cannot work.
+In the tree network, each branch of the tree network also depends on the health of the root of the tree branch.
 And each two device in the network cannot communicate without the participation of the network or tree central device.

 <div align="center">
   <img src="files/CM-Mesh-Network-Comparison/network-topology-tree.png">